Husband of SIA cabin crew member tests positive for COVID-19, did not report developing symptoms during quarantine

 These measures include minimising interaction between crew members and passengers, and wearing personal protective equipment at all times.

-On Feb 2, a day after touching down in Singapore, Case 60102 received her first dose of the Pfizer-BioNTech COVID-19 vaccine.
+On Feb 2, Case 60102 received her first dose of the Pfizer-BioNTech COVID-19 vaccine.

 MOH said that she could not have been infected due to the vaccination as the vaccine does not contain live virus.